 The Pastoral System

 The pastoral system at The Billericay School is one of vertical House groups - Curie, Edison, Keller, Newton, Scott – all led by a Head of House.
-This pastoral team is led by Mrs Berry and the Heads of House and supported by Mrs Manchee and the Student Services Pastoral Support Team.
+This pastoral team is overseen by a Senior member of staff and the Heads of House and supported by the Student Services Pastoral Support Team.

-Pastoral Support Leader (Student Services) - Mrs V Manchee
+Pastoral Support Leaders (Student Services) - Mrs V Manchee and Mrs S Wood

 |Assembly||Year 7||Year 8||Year 9||Year 10||Year 11|